 Substitutions

 - The yogurt can be substituted for another ¼ cup of raw cashews plus 1-2 tablespoons of water to thin it out.
 This substitution does create a thicker more mellow sauce.
-You can always add more dijon mustard and maple syrup.
+You can always add more Dijon mustard and maple syrup.

-- The cashews can be substituted for a nut-free version with vegan mayo or more plain unsweetened yogurt.
+- The cashews can be substituted for a nut-free version with vegan mayonnaise or more plain unsweetened yogurt.
 Using all yogurt creates a thinner sauce and it’s a bit tangier.
 Try one teaspoon of apple cider vinegar, then add more if needed.

-As per the note above in the ingredients for the dijon mustard section, you may need to alter the apple cider vinegar and maple syrup.
+As per the note above in the ingredients for the Dijon mustard section, you may need to alter the apple cider vinegar and maple syrup.
 This is because dijon mustards vary in degree of sharpness.

 Serving suggestions